leoheck/robot/README.md

 Robot
 =====

-Simple robot using a Beagle Bone Balck and an Arduino Nano.
+Simple robot using a Beagle Bone Black and Arduino Nano.

 Beaglebone Black Configuration
 ==============================